A Deep Unrolling Model with Hybrid Optimization Structure for Hyperspectral Image Deconvolution: Proposed Optimization based Model

+The proposed iteration algorithm contains learnable parameters that can be optimized via backpropagation i.e., the weights of the denoiser $f_\theta(\cdot)$, the convolution kernels $P_1, P_2, P_3$ that promote smoothness properties across the dimensions of the HSI data and the penalty parameters $\alpha_1, b_1, b_2, b_3, b_4$.
+Our aim is to develop an explainable deep network based on the proposed well-justified optimization solver (\ref{eq:HQS_final}).

-Taking into account the drawbacks of the plug-and-play methodology, our aim is to develop a deep unrolling hyperspectral deconvolution network based on the proposed well-justified optimization solver (\ref{eq:HQS_final}).
-To accomplish this, a small number of iterations of the HQS solver (\ref{eq:HQS_final}), for instance, $K=5-10$, are unrolled to establish a highly interpretable network.
-Each iteration of the proposed solver corresponds to a distinct layer within this K-layer unrolling architecture.
-As a result, the resulting deep unrolling network yields several noteworthy advantages over conventional deep learning approaches.
+Following the deep unrolling strategy, the iterations of the HQS solver (\ref{eq:HQS_final}) can be unrolled to establish a highly interpretable network.
+Each iteration of the proposed solver corresponds to a distinct layer within this unrolling architecture.
+To further improve the effectiveness of this model, we express the unrolling iterations as a fixed point equation problem inspired by the Deep Equilibrium models \cite{DEQ, rebeca}.
+Specifically, let us represent the proposed HQS solver in (\ref{eq:HQS_final}), consisting of the $5$ update rules as follows

-In more detail, each layer consists of two steps i.e., the data consistency step (\ref{eq:updateX_fourier}) and the denoising step in (\ref{eq:denoiser_z}).
-Due to the fact that the data consistency step corresponds to the degradation model, the proposed network not only takes as inputs the degraded data and the blurring kernel but also imposes a degradation constraint to the solution.
-It is essential to emphasize that designing such an effective multi-input system in an ad-hoc manner is not a trivial task.
-Figure \ref{fig:DU} illustrates the unrolling architecture.
-An additional notable advantage of the proposed deep unrolling network is its capacity to train the neural network denoiser in an end-to-end manner by minimizing a loss function, such as:

-This function encompasses pairs of generated noisy hyperspectral images (employing Gaussian noise, denoted as $\mat{W}$) and their corresponding ground truth versions, represented as $\{\mat{X}^{p}+W, \mat{X}^p\}_{p=1}^P$.
-Nonetheless, it is crucial to acknowledge that due to the high GPU memory resource demands, the number of unrolling iterations (layers) must be kept minimal \cite{eldar}, even in scenarios where the problem under consideration necessitates more iterations to achieve enhanced restoration results.